 At all stages, online safety is embedded into the learning and emphasised through discreet teaching linked to PSHE objectives.

-We offer a broad and rich RE curriculum which explores religions in a variety of ways.
+In our school we offer a broad and rich RE curriculum which explores religions in a variety of ways.
 Our RE curriculum is taught through half termly RE days where lessons have an intention of providing a high quality, coherent and progressive experience of the subject, with many opportunities for cross-curricular learning.

 Personal, Social and Health Education (PSHE) enables our children to become healthy, independent and responsible members of society.
 We encourage our children to play a positive role in contributing to the life of the school and the wider community as Pupil Parliament members, Values Ambassadors and Head Boys and Girls.
 We provide our children with active opportunities for them to learn about rights and responsibilities and value what it means to be a member of a diverse society with British Values at its heart.